Redface: Notable films

-Last of the Mohicans
+The Last of the Mohicans

 The James Fenimore Cooper novel The Last of the Mohicans was filmed many times.
 Not until 1992 were Native Americans cast in all the major roles in the story of Uncas son of Chingachgook who was the last "Mohican" until he was killed by Magua, a Huron chief.
 The actual Mohicans continue to live in the Hudson River Valley.